oktadev/okta-blog/_source/_posts/2022-06-14-simple-crud-react-and-spring-boot.md

 export default App;
 ```

-To make your UI a bit more spacious, add a top margin to Bootrap's container classes in `app/src/App.css`.
+To make your UI a bit more spacious, add a top margin to Bootstrap's container classes in `app/src/App.css`.

 ```css
 .container, .container-fluid {